-ary

 ovary

-1. Of or pertaining to money: "He had pecuniary problems and couldn't pay for his debts."
+1. Of or pertaining to legal tender or money: Hank had pecuniary problems and so he couldn't pay his debts.

 In the nomadic period of Indo-European civilization, before money in precious metal or other compact symbols was thought of, a man's wealth was reckoned in flocks and herds.